Erik1007/mildew-detection-project/README.md

 ********************
 ### Content

 * [Code Institute Malaria Walk Through Project](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+2021_Q4/courseware/07a3964f7a72407ea3e073542a2955bd/29ae4b4c67ed45a8a97bb9f4dcfa714b/) was heavily used for instructional purposes, and guidance through the development of this project.
+The code in the walk through project was used for guidance, reference and support in the jupyter notebooks, the app pages and the src folders (and accompanying pages).

 * [Mildew Detection](https://github.com/Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves) was forked to provide the base foundation of this project.